Donald Ave Water Quality Retrofit

 • October 2023 – Virtual neighborhood meeting hosted on October 9th to provide information on the project and receive comments and questions.
 This meeting was conducted before applying for land use permits.
 View presentation slides.

-• June 2024 – Construct project during summer
+• September 2024 – Summer 2025 – Construct project (majority of construction will take place during summer 2025)

-This project will retrofit an existing City-owned stormwater facility with treatment and infiltration systems designed to maximize phosphorus removal.
+This project will replace an existing City-owned stormwater facility with treatment and infiltration systems designed to maximize phosphorus removal.
 The project is expected to replace the existing 7,250 square foot sand filter with a City of Bellingham Phosphorus Optimized Stormwater Treatment (POST) System.
-The POST System was certified in February 2022 by the Washington Department of Ecology’s emerging stormwater treatment technology program (TAPE Program) and approved with General Use Level Designation for Basic Total Suspended Solids (TSS) and Phosphorous Treatment.
+The POST System was certified in February 2022 by the Washington Department of Ecology’s emerging stormwater treatment technology program (TAPE Program) and approved with General Use Level Designation for Basic Total Suspended Solids (TSS) and Phosphorus Treatment.

 Contact